epicnuss55/epics-extreme-survival/README.txt

 DD/MM/YYYY
 //CHANGELOGS

+25/02/2021
+- gave thirst its own exhaustion (so it no longer piggy-backs off of whenever the hunger bar changes)

 24/02/2021
 - fixed player not healing bug
 - added the ability to regain water by drinking out of a bottle